Explore ideas at their deepest level and change our world

 A new way to achieve your doctorate

-Doctoral Training Partnerships and Centres for Doctoral Training offer the opportunity to work on a pre-defined research project, often with the chance to collaborate with industry through internships or placements.
+Doctoral Training Partnerships and Centres for Doctoral Training provide an innovative learning environment and the opportunity to work on a pre-defined research project, often with the chance to collaborate with industry through internships or placements.

 Based in multidisciplinary centres of expertise, they offer funding opportunities, training and development.